nushackers/nushackers-site/_posts/2011-06-14-why-every-undergrad-should-intern-for-a-startup-at-least-once.md

 ---
 layout: post

-title: Why every undergrad should intern for a startup at least once.
+title: "Why every undergrad should intern for a startup at least once."
 date: 2011-06-14 23:03
 author: admin
 comments: true